Kenny-Hui/HK_ATS/README.md

 station = 1

 [sound]
-key2 = 221
-key3 = 221
 dsdtimerexceeded = 224
 dsdtimerbrake = 219

+; Format: beaconi/speedlimit = PluginIndex, SoundIndex
+[beacon]
+speedlimit = 12
+beacon13 = 99,222
 ```

 ## Section
-### [indicator]
+### [keydown]
-Panel indicator, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
+When a key is pressed, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
-Format: function = Pluginstate
+Format: function = PanelIndex, SoundIndex

 #### Example:
 ```
-[indicator]
+[keydown]
-; When the "2" ley is pressed on the keyboard, trigger PluginIndicator 105 key2 = 105
+; When the "2" key is pressed on the keyboard, trigger PluginIndicator 105 ; When the "3" key is pressed on the keyboard, trigger PluginIndicator 106 and play sound index 27 defined in sound.cfg key2 = 105 key3 = 106, 27
-key3 = 106
 keyspace = 107
 overspeed = 201
 idletimerexceed = 100